oliverblake/playingAround/README.md

-# git
+# My first git repository
-First git test
+This is my first git repository where I will learn the basics of git.
+I plan on added additional repositories in the future where I will publicly share some of my fun coding projects I am working on.

-This is my personal foldered where I play around git.
+Oliver Blake